YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_ui.md

-## Checking messages on Aiven Web Console
+## Checking messages on the Aiven Web Console

-Now let's see how you can see the status on the web console while the data feed to Aiven Kafka is running.
+Now let's see how you can see the messages on the web console while the data feed to Aiven Kafka is running.

 ### Topic list

-Kafka's data feeds are sent from the sender (Producer) to the receiver (Consumer) via a specific "topic".
+Kafka's data feeds are provided from the sender (Producer) to the receiver (Consumer) via a specific "topic".

-Open the Kafka service details screen (Service View).
+Open the Kafka service view.
-From the "Topics" tab, you can check the topic list and status information as shown below.
+From the "Topics" tab, you can check the topic list as shown below.

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/4774dc73-570d-bd9f-f0ba-9ea173563bb4.png" width = 70%>